lukequest/mariadb-transact/README.md

 mariadb-transact
 ================

 A transaction manager for the node.js MariaSQL module that uses promises.
-This module is essentially a wrapper for
+This module is essentially a convenience wrapper for [node-mariasql](https://github.com/mscdex/node-mariasql) with some extended functionality.

 Install
 =======